townsean/image-marker/README.md

 --overlay-size=<size>
 ```
 Sets the size of the image overlay to `<size>`.
 This is a number between 0 and 1.
 (What percentage of image should be covered by the image overlay?)

+## Built With

+I used the [Tinify API](https://tinypng.com/developers/reference/python) to compress images and [Pillow](https://pillow.readthedocs.io/en/3.3.x/) for image manipulation.

 ## Maintainers